OpenRadioss/OpenRadioss/HOWTO.md

          -scalapack_root=[path to scalapack]  : path_to_scalapack/libscalapack.a must exist
          -lapack_root=[path to lapack]  : path_to_lapack/liblapack.a must exist

-- `-arch`: you will find the list of possible architectures
+  * `-arch`: you will find the list of possible architectures

   MPI libraries

-- `-mpi` controls the MPI flavor
+  * `-mpi` controls the MPI flavor

   More Flags to control the MPI installation.
 Per default OpenMPI is installed in /opt/openmpi.

-3 additional ways are possible:
+  Additional ways are possible:

- 1. `-mpi-os`: `mpif.h` is found in default system installation, as well as the libraries
+  * `-mpi-os`: `mpif.h` is found in default system installation, as well as the libraries
- 2. `-mpi-root`: set this flag to set a new root directory where OpenMPI can be found.
+  * `-mpi-root`: set this flag to set a new root directory where OpenMPI can be found.
- 3. `-mpi-include`: set the directory where OpenMPI can be found `-mpi-libdir`: set the Directory where OpenMPI can be found
+  * `-mpi-include`: set the directory where OpenMPI includes can be found
+  * `-mpi-libdir`: set the Directory where OpenMPI libraries can be found

   Other controls

-- `-prec=[dp|sp]`: controls the OpenRadioss Floating Point Precision
+  * `-prec=[dp|sp]`: controls the OpenRadioss Floating Point Precision
-            - `dp`: double Precision - Floats in 64 bits (default)
+    * `dp`: double Precision - Floats in 64 bits (default)
-            - `sp`: activates the Extended Single Precision Version (32bit)
+    * `sp`: activates the Extended Single Precision Version (32bit)
-- `-static-link`: Runtime libraries are statically linked in Executable (easier when executable is used on different computers).
+  * `-static-link`: Runtime libraries are statically linked in Executable (easier when executable is used on different computers).
-- `-debug=1`: activates debug build (-O0 + usual debug flags).
+  * `-debug=1`: activates debug build (-O0 + usual debug flags).
-- `-addflag="list of additionnal flags"`: add compiler flags to usual set for all files
+  * `-addflag="list of additionnal flags"`: add compiler flags to usual set for all files

   Execution Control

-- `-nt=N` use N threads to fasten build
+  * `-nt=N` use N threads to fasten build
-- `-verbose`: compilation process is in Verbose mode
+  * `-verbose`: compilation process is in Verbose mode
-- `-clean`: deletes compilation files and execution.
+  * `-clean`: deletes compilation files and execution.

 ### Build OpenRadioss on Windows with cmd Shell

-#### OpenRadioss Starter
+#### OpenRadioss Starter on Windows

 * Enter the OpenRadioss/starter directory

             cd OpenRadioss/starter

 * Launch `build_windows.bat` to proceed with compilation Usual build is made with:

            build_windows.bat -arch=win64

 * OpenRadioss Starter: **starter_win64.exe** binary is copied in **OpenRadioss/exec** directory

 * Different builds are possible : launch build_windows.bat without argument to see the possible options: